 Cold concrete temperature is usually caused by cold weather.
-ACI Committee 306 defines cold weather as a period when for more than 3 successive days the average daily air temperature drops below 40 °F (5 °C) and stays below 50 °F (10 °C) for more than one-half of any 24 hour period.
+ACI Committee 30684 defines cold weather as a period when for more than 3 successive days the average daily air temperature drops below 40 °F (5 °C) and stays below 50 °F (10 °C) for more than one-half of any 24-hour period.
 Cold temperature affects the rate of cement hydration by retarding the setting, hardening and strength gain of concrete.
-As the temperature of concrete decreases, the rate of setting and hardening, and the development of strength decrease progressively until the freezing point is reached.
-If concrete is frozen and remain frozen at 14 °F (-10 °C) it will gain strength slowly.
-Below that point the cement hydration and concrete setting and hardening process cease.
+As the temperature of concrete decreases, the rate of setting and hardening, and the development of strength decrease progressively until the freezing point is reached^{9,10,69}.
+If concrete is frozen and remains frozen at 14 °F (-10 °C) it will gain strength slowly.
+Below that point the cement hydration and concrete setting and hardening process cease9.
 When the temperature rises again, thawing takes place and the setting and hardening resume.
-Ultimate compressive strength reduction of up to 50% can occur if concrete is frozen within a few hours after placement or before it attains a compressive strength of 500 psi (3.5 MPa).
+Ultimate compressive strength reduction of up to 50% can occur if concrete is frozen within a few hours after placement or before it attains a compressive strength of 500 psi (3.5 MPa)9.

-In order to alleviate or eliminate the adverse effect of cold temperature, the water and the aggregates can be heated or a heater can be applied in the mixer.
-The simplest and cheapest method consists of heating water, and water can hold five times the amount of heat held by aggregate or cement.
-Water heated to 122 °F (50 °C) can produce a temperature of 61 °F (16 °C) in the resulting concrete even when the cement and aggregates have an initial temperature of only 4 °F (2 °C)
+In order to alleviate or eliminate the adverse effect of cold temperature on concrete, the water and the aggregates can be heated or a heater can be applied in the mixer.
+The simplest and cheapest method consists of heating water, and water can hold five times the amount of heat held by aggregate or cement10.
+Water heated to 122 °F (50 °C) can produce a temperature of 61 °F (16 °C) in the resulting concretes even when the cement and aggregates have an initial temperature of only 4 °F (-15 °C).
+The approximate temperature of concrete can be calculated from the following equation9:

-The approximate temperature of concrete can be calculated from the following equation:
+$$T = \frac{0.22(T_a M_a + T_c M_c) + T_w M_w + T{wa} M{wa}}{0.22(M_a + M_c) + M_w + M{wa}}$$ (5.1)

-$$T = \frac{0.22(T_a M_a + T_c M_c) + T_w M_w + T{wa} M{wa}}{0.22(M_a + M_c) + M_w + M{wa}}$$ Where,
+Where,

-T = temperature of the freshly mixed concrete, ${}^{o}F({}^{o}C)$
+T = temperature of the freshly mixed concrete, ${}^{\circ}F({}^{\circ}C)$

-$T_a$ , $T_c$ , $T_w$ , and $T{wa}$ = temperature in oF (oC) of aggregates, cements, added mixing water, and free water on aggregates, respectively.
+T_a , T_c , T_w , and T{wa} = temperature in °F (°C) of aggregates, cements, added mixing water, and free water on aggregates, respectively.

-$M_a$ , $M_c$ , $M_w$ , and $M{wa}$ = mass, lb (kg), of aggregates, cementing material, added mixing water, and free water on aggregates, respectively.
+M_a , M_c , M_w , and M{wa} = mass, lb (kg), of aggregates, cementing material, added mixing water, and free water on aggregates, respectively.

-The use of ASTM C 150 Type III cement (high-early strength cement), additional cement content and chemical accelerators constitute also an alternative to increase the rate of initial hydration and, consequently produce high early-strength concrete.
-The increase in cost induced by high early-strength concrete can be tolerated in high-value added applications, especially when cost savings can be realized from the earlier reuse of forms and shore, earlier setting times that allows the finishing, and earlier use of structure.
+The use of ASTM C 15013 Type III cement (high-early strength cement), additional cement content and chemical accelerators constitute also an alternative to increase the rate of initial hydration and, consequently produce high early-strength concrete.
+The increase in cost induced by high early-strength concrete can be tolerated in high-value added applications, especially when cost savings can be realized from the earlier reuse of forms and shore, earlier setting times that allows the finishing, and earlier use of structure9.